ucsb-ersp-2018/prof-belding-wang-group/README.md

 ## Welcome to Our ERSP Group Site!

 We are second year CS/CE undergraduates working with [Professor William Wang](https://www.cs.ucsb.edu/~william/), [Professor Elizabeth Belding](http://people.cs.ucsb.edu/ebelding/front-page) and their PhD student May ElSherief, as part of the [UCSB ERSP program](https://sites.google.com/site/erspucsb/home).
-Our project is about ....

-* Andrew Gaut: Insert picture and write a few words about yourself
+In this project, we would like to understand the gender bias in Natural Language Processing problems and Machine Learning models.
+Gender bias is a type of algorithmic bias, which could lead to unfair machine learning systems that further reinforce social biases and lead to gender discrimination.
+We would like to explore two dimensions of the study in this direction: in the Fall quarter, we would like to perform a comprehensive review of the literature and write a survey paper on gender bias in NLP and ML.
+In the Winter quarter and Spring quarter, we will put the theories into practices, and investigate the gender bias issues in knowledge graphs.

+Our cohort:
+* Andrew Gaut
 * Shirlyn Tang
 * Tony Sun
 * Yuxin Huang